-This is my slow cooker version of a very old family recipe.
+This is my slow cooker version (slightly healthier and allergy friendly!) of a very old family recipe.
 My Great Gran, who was born in 1901 passed it on to my Nanna, then down to my mum and now me … pretty sure that it is not in any way authentic – but it is delicious and so easy to make!

-- 800-1000g casserole beef (chuck steak, gravy beef etc, any of the cheaper cuts work well), diced
+- 800-1000g casserole beef (chuck steak, gravy beef etc, any of the cheaper cuts work well)

 - 2 tbps tomato paste

 - 3 tbsp coconut aminos (or soy sauce)